 - face mask

-- egg moulds
+- egg molds

 - baking (parchment) paper-lined baking sheet (tray)